Two Hearts (Phil Collins song)

-"Two Hearts" is a song by Phil Collins from the soundtrack to the film Buster (1988) where it features in the end credits, in which Collins played the lead role of Buster Edwards.
-The song was written and produced by Collins and Lamont Dozier.
-It reached number one in the United States and Canada in January 1989.

-Released on 14 November 1988, "Two Hearts" charted in 19 countries, and topped the charts in the US, Canada, and Japan.
-The song topped the US Billboard Hot 100 for two weeks, the US Billboard Adult Contemporary chart for five weeks, and also reached number six on the UK Singles Chart.
+"Two Hearts" is a song by the English singer Phil Collins from the soundtrack to the film Buster (1988) where it features in the end credits, in which Collins played the lead role of Buster Edwards.
+Released on 14 November 1988, "Two Hearts" topped the charts in the United States and Canada; in the former country, the song stayed at number one on the Billboard Hot 100 for two weeks and the Billboard Adult Contemporary chart for five weeks.
+It also reached number six on the UK Singles Chart.

 "Two Hearts" won the Golden Globe Award for Best Original Song (tying with "Let the River Run" by Carly Simon from Working Girl) and the Grammy Award for Best Song Written Specifically for a Motion Picture or Television in 1989.

 Background

 "Two Hearts" was composed by Lamont Dozier of Motown's Holland-Dozier-Holland (who also co-composed the music for the Supremes hit "You Can't Hurry Love", which Collins covered in 1982), with lyrics by Collins, both of whom also produced this song for the crime comedy film Buster (1988).
 Both singles for the film, "Two Hearts" and "A Groovy Kind of Love", topped the US charts.
 Collins originally wanted Dozier to exclusively handle the music for the Buster film so that he could primarily focus on acting.
 Upon hearing the demo of "Two Hearts" that Dozier prepared, Collins agreed to perform on the song and supplement it with lyrics.

 The song was used to open the inaugural broadcast of the radio station BBC Hereford and Worcester on 14 February 1989 (Valentine's Day).